sahinidisa/tiympc.github.io/about.markdown

 permalink: /about/
 ---

-Content discussed includes (but is not limited to) economics, finance, investing, entrepreneurship, product management, marketing, strategy, philosophy, sociology, and history.
+Topics covered encompass (but are not restricted to) business, philosophy, sociology, and history.

-*I will narrow the set of subjects over time.*